luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

 2. **Photo management in edit form**:

-    - Reuse `PhotoUpload` and `PhotoGallery` components (from Photo Uploads for Animals and Groups phase)
+    - Use or create `PhotoUpload` and `PhotoGallery` components for photo management
     - Display existing photos with thumbnails
     - Allow adding new photos (upload to storage, add to photos array)
     - Allow deleting photos (remove from array, optionally delete from storage)